FIVE YEARS OF THE IMPACT FUND

 ACKNOWLEDGEMENT OF COUNTRY

 Australian Communities Foundation acknowledges Aboriginal and Torres Strait Islander peoples as the first inhabitants and Traditional Custodians of the lands on which we live and work.
-We pay our respects to all Elders past, present, and emerging.
+We pay our respects to all Elders past and present.

 Sovereignty has never been ceded.
 This always was and always will be Aboriginal land and that is why supporting Indigenous self-determination is a key focus area of the Impact Fund.